Gold dips on rising dollar, bond yields; U.S. payrolls in focus - Up News Info

 Article content

-The dollar held close to its 2021 highs, denting gold’s appeal for those holding other currencies.
+While the dollar inched closer to its 2021 highs, denting gold’s appeal for those holding other currencies, the benchmark U.S. 10-year Treasury yield touched its highest since June.

-The benchmark U.S. 10-year Treasury yields ticked higher nearing a more than three-month peak touched last week.

 Article content